jfields4733/Jordan/-1Buffers/README_Completed.md

 Look at the verilog code and the constraints file.  *Describe the changes to the constraints file from the first project.*

-The number of switches commented out.
+The number of switches commented out changes from the first file.
+The only switch not commented out in the second file is switch 0.
+File 1 does not comment out any of the 16 switches.

 A typical circuit built has power flowing through the switch and then a bunch of LED's fan out from the switch, splitting up the current and getting dimmer and dimmer. *Is that happening in this project?*